FathimaThan/Hotel_Booking_Analysis/README.md

 # AtliQ Grands Revenue Analysis Power BI Project
 <img src="hotel_image.jpg" alt="image" width="500" height="360">

+## Overview:
+This project draws inspiration from a tutorial video by [codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ) titled 'End-to-End Data Analytics Project'.
+In the tutorial, Dhaval Patel provides a comprehensive guide on conducting data analysis using Power BI.

+## Motivation:
+As an enthusiast in Data Science, I found the opportunity to delve into data analysis using Power BI both exciting and enriching.
+The tutorial by Dhaval Patel presented an ideal chance to expand my skills and understanding in this domain.
+Upon watching the tutorial, I gained insights into data visualization techniques, data cleaning methodologies, and dashboard creation using Power BI.
+Applying these learnings, I embarked on a project to analyze sales data from a retail company.
+By importing, cleansing, and visualizing the data using Power BI, I was able to uncover patterns, trends, and key insights that informed strategic business decisions for the company.

 ## Introduction:
 AtliQ Grands, a renowned player in the hospitality industry, is facing challenges in maintaining market share and revenue due to competition and ineffective decision-making.
 To address this, they aim to incorporate Business and Data Intelligence but lack an in-house data analytics team.
 As a data analyst, your task is to analyze historical data and provide actionable insights to help AtliQ Grands regain market share and revenue.